hpcbg/ERTiRoB/ros2_ws/README.md

 ## Services provided by the task board recorder

+There are services for task board management, fetching recordings data and fetching task board sensors data.

+### Task board management

 The developed packages provide the following services for task board management:

 1. `/fetch_task_boards` of type `board_recorder_interfaces/srv/FetchTaskBoards` - service for retrieving the list of the task boards.